p-ai-org/ML-Workshops/README.md

 hands-on:
     - no exercises this week!

-Session 2: Data analysis: numpy and pandas
+Session 2: Data analysis: numpy and pandas (tentative topic list! probably to be reduced)
 - Pandas dataframes as the data structure for datasets
 - Converting csv files to dataframes
 - Slicing and indexing dataframes using conditionals as well as iloc and loc methods.